Sell from home · For home bakers & cooks

 Great for gym buddies, school runs, and office friends.

-Dry rubs & tea blends
+Spice mixes & tea blends

-Ship-friendly, long shelf life, repeat-order potential.
+Long shelf life, repeat-order potential.

 Cottage food in Canada